 Located 30 minutes from the heart of Breckenridge Colorado, Quandary Peak stands at 14,265′ and is the highest mountain in the Tenmile Range.
-Featuring a class 1 standard rout it’s a popular Colorado 14er for people vacationing in the area and traveling from Denver.
+Featuring a class 1 standard route it’s a popular Colorado 14er for people vacationing in the area and traveling from Denver.
 Especially on the weekends and holidays.
 For those looking for more of a challenge the mountain offers Quandary Peak’s West Ridge.
-A class 3 scramble, it’s a 5-7 mile hike (depending on your return rout) featuring challenging rout finding and the crux of the West Ridge.
+A class 3 scramble, it’s a 5-7 mile hike (depending on your return route) featuring challenging route finding and the crux of the West Ridge.
 Most people don’t go down the West Ridge.
-This rout is not recommended as a first class 3 because of it’s high exposure at it’s crux, just above 14,000′.
+This route is not recommended as a first class 3 because of it’s high exposure at it’s crux, just above 14,000′.

 Tips for Climbing Quandary Peak’s West Ridge

-This hike starts at a different parking lot from the standard rout, several miles away.
+This hike starts at a different parking lot from the standard route, several miles away.
 When you pull into Quandary you’ll take a left to the West Ridge, right to the standard trail.
 Most people don’t descend the West Ridge due to the crux so you’ll need to take this into account.
-On the weekends the the lake/West Ridge starting path is busy so it’s much easier to hitch hike a ride.
+On the weekends the lake/West Ridge starting path is busy so it’s much easier to hitchhike a ride.